sfomuseum/go-embeddingsdb/README.md

 	https://static.sfomuseum.org/embeddings/sfomuseum-instagram-1152-siglip2-naflex-20260424.parquet
 ```

+You can repeat this process for as many different data sources as you'd like so long as their "dimensionality" is 1152.
+For example. vector embedding data from the [National Gallery of Art](https://static.sfomuseum.org/embeddings/index.html#nga), the [Museum of Modern Art](https://static.sfomuseum.org/embeddings/index.html#moma), the [Smithsonian](https://static.sfomuseum.org/embeddings/index.html#si) or the [Metropolitan Museum of Art](https://huggingface.co/metmuseum/datasets).

 ### Look at the data

 Start the `inspector` tool which will serve a simple web application for browsing the data stored (and exposed) by the `server` tool above.